terrelsa13/MUMC/README.md

 # Known Limitations
 * When importing played states from Trakt the ```days since played``` shown in the console output will not show the correct value.
-  - This is an issue with the ```last played date``` Trakt sends to your Emby/Jellyfin API for each played media item.
+  - This is an issue with the ```last played date``` not being filled in when Trakt sends played to your Emby/Jellyfin API for each played media item.
   - Fixing this is outside of the scope of this script.

 # Requirements